mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 cost (+100%).

 Electronics
-A ship comes with a basic communications, sensor and emissions- control electronics suite, but more advanced systems can be installed.
-The Dice Modifi er applies to jamming and counter- jamming attempts.
+A ship comes with a basic communications, sensor and emissions-control electronics suite, but more advanced systems can be installed.
+The Dice Modifi er applies to jamming and counter-jamming attempts.

 SystemSystem TL TL DMDM Includes Includes To n sTo n s CostCost Standard 8 –4 Radar, Lidar Included